-There is a Unique Formula to Achilles tendon Physical Therapy...
+There is a Unique Formula for the Achilles Tendon...

-If you haven't noticed this yet, you will now that we are sharing this key piece of information with you.
-In every physical therapy appointment that you have your physical therapist will use conservative treatments, massage, manual manipulation and/or stretching exercises to give you this 3-Step Treatment Formula:
+If you haven't noticed this yet, you will now see that we are sharing this key piece of information with you.
+During your PT appointment your PT will probably use or assign conservative treatments, massage, manual manipulation and/or stretching exercises.
+In most cases, it follows a 3 step formula:

 Step 1 - Warm Up Your Achilles Tendon

-Use an Achilles TShellz Wrap for 15 to 20 minutes at least half an hour before stretching your Achilles tendon.
-An Achilles TShellz Wrap will promote Deep Tissue Regeneration Therapy (Blood Circulation Boost Therapy) - a therapy that will increase the blood flow to your Achilles tendon while warming up and relaxing your injured tendon.
-Blood Circulation Boost Therapy will make your Achilles tendon tissue more elastic and pliable, allowing for more ease of movement when you are stretching and/or exercising.
+If you want to warm up your achilles at home before stretching, use an Achilles TShellz Wrap for 10 to 20 minutes at least half an hour before starting your stretches.
+An Achilles TShellz Wrap will promote blood flow to your Achilles tendon while warming up and relaxing tendons, muscles and ligaments in the treatment area.
+Circulatory Boost will temporarily make your Achilles tendon tissue more elastic and pliable, allowing for more ease of movement when you are stretching and/or exercising.

 Step 2 - Exercise/Stretch Your Achilles Tendon

-The main goal of physical therapy is to exercise (stretch out) the affected area to improve flexibility and range of motion.
-After the physical therapist has warmed up your Achilles tendon, they will get you to do a series of exercies that are focused on stretching out your Achilles tendon.
+The main goal of PT is to exercise (stretch out) the affected area to improve flexibility and range of motion.
+After the PT has warmed up your Achilles tendon, they will get you to do a series of exercies that are focused on stretching out your Achilles tendon.
 This exercise may include focused stretches for the Achilles tendon, ankle and/or calf muscles and even some cardiovascular exercise on a stationary bicycle or treadmill.

 Your full recovery depends on your commitment to stretching and strengthening exercises.
-Your physical therapist will develop an effective program during your clinic visits for your recovery.
+Your PT will develop an effective program during your clinic visits for your recovery.
 But ask any therapist, the key to a successful recovery is commitment to at home exercise!

-Step 3 - Cool Down (Relieve Pain from) Your Achilles Tendon
+Step 3 - Cool Down Your Achilles Tendon After Stretches/Use

-Toward the end of your appointment your physical therapist may introduce cold compression, acupuncture, or TENS to relax your Achilles tendon tissue after exercise.
+Toward the end of your appointment your PT may introduce cold compression, acupuncture, or TENS to relax your Achilles tendon tissue after exercise.

 These conservative treatment methods are also used to reduce on-going pain from your Achilles tendon injury and prevent further re-injury to your tendon.

-Use of a Cold Compress or Ice Pack after stretching/exercising your Achilles tendon will relieve any on-going pain and swelling while preventing full-blown inflammation from returning after your stretching.
-Start with a 20 minute treatment directly after activity and apply more cold whenever you need to relieve pain and inflammation in your ankle and Achilles tendon.
+Use of a Cold Compress or Ice Pack after stretching/exercising your Achilles tendon will help relieve any on-going pain and swelling while preventing full-blown inflammation from returning after your stretching.
+Start with a short treatment directly after activity and apply more cold as needed to relieve pain and inflammation in the ankle and Achilles tendon.